zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [APZ 182.1] (#apz182 .1) {#apz182 .1 .ref .apz} "Discreet
 NAMI.
 Vedagau name.
 Discreet is the person who has come to science Discreet are prodded.
-Vedagau, Wedayoyi at Four Roadways (3-4) 3 should be used from the place of “vein”) All Pain Pain He said that he was beyond all the stethoses.
+Vedagau, Wedayoyi at Four Roadways (3-4) 3 should be used from the place of "vein") All Pain Pain He said that he was beyond all the stethoses.

-[APZ 182.2] (#apz182 .2) {#apz182 .2 .ref .apz} "Doctrine did not know”
+[APZ 182.2] (#apz182 .2) {#apz182 .2 .ref .apz} "Doctrine did not know"
 Knowing is knowing and deciding.
 All Editors
 (ii) All editors who have decided and prophesy (iii) knowing Grievance should be used here (ii) Any doctrine caused by a cause Determine with the decision, knowing that all things will be maintained for destruction.
-“Non-stick” is two allusions.
+"Non-stick" is two allusions.
 Tongue sticking and visual allusions on the tongue The unscrewed craving of the unscrewed screed and excludes the eye sticking saw the untilled tongue untilled in the nose, untilled in the untilled ear, The three inventions heard are not adhred in the doctrines knownNot taken down in the farm Separate is the unrestricted heart of the yard.

 [APZ 182.3] (#apz182 .3) {#apz182 .3.ref .apz} "In the world
-exists” is the voting lust of the spiritual external bodies in a while Vedi was originally a Uduana, and the latter was like a palm tree Moved to dispose of and again to be unborn.
+exists" is the voting lust of the spiritual external bodies in a while Vedi was originally a Uduana, and the latter was like a palm tree Moved to dispose of and again to be unborn.
 Behave in the world.
 Holds postures.
 Controls exist.
 Depend.
 In a while